andywar65/dxf2vr/README.md

 Standard blocks may be found in `static/samples/standard-blocks.dxf` bundled within the app: box, cylinder, cone, sphere, circle, planes and lights.
 These mimic entities of the A-Frame library, with unit dimensions.
 Insert the block and scale it to the desired width, length and height.
 You can rotate it along all axis (previous limitations solved thanks to Marilena Vendittelli).
 You can explode the standard blocks without affecting geometry: they will degrade to a series of 3D faces.

 Standard blocks come with attributes that affect their geometry.
 In CAD, attributes are prompted when inserting a block, and can be modified in the Property window.
-To understand how attributes affect geometry, refer to [A-Frame Documentation](https://aframe.io/docs/0.7.0/primitives/a-box.html)
+To understand how attributes affect geometry, refer to [A-Frame Documentation](https://aframe.io/docs/0.7.0/primitives/a-box.html) .

+Light standard block has a `type` attribute which can be set to ambient, directional, point and spot.
+Refer to [A-Frame Light Component Documentation](https://aframe.io/docs/0.7.0/components/light.html) for further details.

 ### Wagtail backend